nodegui/svelte-nodegui/README.md

 ## Features

 -   🧬 Cross platform.
 Should work on major Linux flavours, Windows and macOS.
 -   📉 Low CPU and memory footprint.
-Current CPU stays at 0% on idle and memory usage is under 20mb for a hello world program.
+Current CPU stays at 0% on idle and memory usage is under 20 MB for a Hello World program.
 -   💅 Styling with CSS (includes actual cascading).
 Also has full support for Flexbox layout (thanks to Yoga).
 -   ✅ Complete Node.js api support (Currently runs on Node v12.x - and is easily upgradable).
 Hence has access to all Node.js-compatible npm modules.
 -   🎪 Native widget event listener support.
 Supports all events available from Qt / NodeJs.